-An engrossing book, whether adoption has personally touched your life or not, A Survivor’s Guide to Family Happiness by Maddie Dawson, quickly draws the reader in by its fast but easily digestible pace and inner—and outer—dialogue.
+An engrossing book, whether adoption has personally touched your life or not, is A Survivor’s Guide to Family Happiness by Maddie Dawson.
+From review, it quickly draws the reader in by its fast but easily digestible pace and inner—and outer—dialogue.

 The story is told from multiple perspectives while giving the reader enough time and information to actually care about all of the characters, even the frustrating ones.
 Still, it maintains continuity and glued-to-the-novel readability.